Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: System Model and Preliminaries

 The CSI of the IRs is assumed to be known at the transmitter.
-However, due to lack of frequent and steady interaction between the BS and UERs, the CSI of the UERs may be outdated during the transmission.
-Therefore, the BS only has access to estimates $\hat{\mathbf{g}}_{r,j}$ for the channel between the BS and UERs.
+However, due to lack of frequent and steady interaction between the BS and UERs, the CSI of the UERs may become outdated during the transmission.
+Therefore, the BS only has access to the estimates $\hat{\mathbf{g}}_{r,j}$ of the channel between the BS and UERs.
 We use a bounded error model \cite{Imperfection1,Imperfection2} to account for the imprecise CSI of the UERs, as follows:

-where $\hat{\mathbf{g}}_{r,j} \in \mathbb{C}^{M\times 1}$ is the estimate of the channel between the RIS and the UERs, which available to the BS, and $\Delta \mathbf{g}$ represents the unknown channel uncertainty of the UERs.
+where $\hat{\mathbf{g}}_{r,j} \in \mathbb{C}^{M\times 1}$ is the estimate of the channel between the RIS and the UERs, which is available to the BS, and $\Delta \mathbf{g}$ represents the unknown channel uncertainty of the UERs.
 The variable $\nu>0$ denotes the size of the uncertainty region of the estimated UER CSI.
-The special case of perfect CSI for the RIS-to-UERs occurs when $\nu=0$.
-The diagonal matrix of RIS coefficients $\boldsymbol{\Theta}_n $ and the combined channel $\mathbf{h}_{c,n}$ are respectively defined as
+The special case of perfect CSI for the RIS to UER channels occurs when $\nu=0$.
+The diagonal matrix $\boldsymbol{\Theta}_n $ of RIS coefficients and the combined channel $\mathbf{h}_{c,n}$ are respectively defined as